weaveworks/weave/site/how-it-works.md

 TCP connection are only used to exchange topology information between peers, via a message-based protocol.
-The router generates a fresh 192-bit random nonce for every message to be sent, and prepends the nonce to the encrypted message so that the receiver knows the nonce.
+The router generates a fresh 192-bit random nonce for every message to be sent, and prepends the nonce to the encrypted message, as is normal in NaCl, so that the receiver knows the nonce.
 Encryption of each message is carried out using NaCl's `secretbox.Seal` function using the ephemeral session key.
 Each TCP connection has a monotonically incrementing message counter, the current value of which is included in the encrypted part of the message.
 Given the assumption that TCP is reliable and ordered, a message received via TCP is only acted upon if the message counter in the received message is the expected message counter.
 This prevents replay attacks on the TCP connection.

 As TCP connections do not carry captured traffic, minimising message